radicle-dev/radicle.xyz/_guides/user.md

 #### Transparent Proxy Mode

-If you've already set up a fully transparent Tor proxy on your network, simply omit the global proxy configuration, and set `.onion` configuration to `forward`:
+If you've already set up a fully transparent Tor proxy on your network, simply omit the global proxy configuration, and set the `.onion` configuration to `forward`:

 <aside class="span-2">Configuring a transparent Tor proxy for your entire